Imprint

 Mapping the Experience

-Storyboards and diagrams helped map the game’s narrative, emotional, and interactive arcs - when tension builds, where reflection softens the pace, and how agency shifts over time.
-They also helped define visual cues such as color, composition, and environmental storytelling, ensuring such aesthetic choices reinforce the player's emotional journey.
+Visual diagrams and storyboards chart the game’s narrative structure and intended emotional/interactive arc - when tension builds, where the pace softens, and how agency shifts over time.
+Visual cues such as color, framing, and composition reinforce these story beats, guiding the player's emotional journey.

 Character Design